JamieBort/Portfolio-Website/README.md

 - css/ - Contains all CSS files.

+- DesignChanges/ - A directory for the list of things that need to change with the website.

 - html/ - With the exception of `./index.html`, this directory contains all of the html files.
 And it contains only html files.

 - js/ - Contains all JavaScript files.